Maison Margiela: Purchase by OTB

 In 1994 the New York Times commented on the company's influence by writing that its "made-over flea-market clothes put an end to the conspicuous consumption [of the fashion industry] of the 1980s."
 That year Maison Martin Margiela debuted its first period pieces.
 In 1998, Maison Martin Margiela debuted a menswear collection, known as line 10.
 Maison Martin Margiela oversaw creative direction of womenswear for the French design house Hermès from 1997 until 2003, with the design team working under Hermès chairman Jean-Louis Dumas.

-After going public in 2002, the majority of Maison Martin Margiela's shares were purchased by the OTB Group, a holding company led by Renzo Rosso, also owner of the Italian fashion label Diesel.
+In 2002, Maison Martin Margiela was acquired by the OTB Group, a holding company led by Renzo Rosso, also owner of the Italian fashion label Diesel.
 In December 2004, Maison Martin Margiela moved into a new headquarters in an eighteenth-century convent in Paris' 11th arrondissement.
 The interior of the headquarters and furniture were painted entirely white with emulsion, creating an aged look.
 In addition to the white surroundings, employees all wear "blouse blanche", white coats traditionally worn by couture craftsmen.
 The white coats are both a nod to history and aesthetics, as well as an equalizer, as all employees wear them, regardless of title.
+Maison Martin Margiela debuted its first haute couture collection in 2006.
 By the summer of 2008 there were 14 Margiela boutiques.

-New design team and collections
+Anonymous design team, 2009–2014

 In October 2009, it was announced that Martin Margiela had resigned as creative director of Maison Martin Margiela, to varied speculation about the reasons.
 Following Margiela's departure, the anonymous design team continued to design the label, with no single creative director in place.
+It later became public that future Balenciaga designer Demna was appointed to the womenswear design team shortly after Margiela's departure, but worked anonymously at the time.
 CEO Giovanni Pungetti stated that "we want to stay avant-garde, and provocative, but without a new creative director.
-It’s a challenge.
+It's a challenge.
 We know this.
 We will probably make mistakes, but the most important thing is to learn from them."

 The company expanded its homewares and interior design business in 2010, and in July 2011 the house designed several concept hotel suites for La Maison Champs-Élysées in Paris.

+Maison Margiela debuted a capsule collection for H&M in 2012, consisting largely of reissued pieces from the Margiela archives.

+By the fall of 2014, sources estimated that the brand generated about $126 million in annual revenues, with around 50 directly owned stores.